exvertus/thomasflanigan/content/tech/blog/pelican-migration.md

 I recently came across a nice theme I liked in Hugo called [Dimension](https://github.com/your-identity/hugo-theme-dimension), based on the responsive [html5up theme](https://html5up.net/dimension) of the same name.
-The thing I liked most about the theme is how, at least at first glance, I could fix a problem with my old site.
+The thing I liked most about the theme is how, at least at first glance, I could fix a big problem I had with my old site.
-The old layout I had placed far too much emphasis on my tech skills and barely mentioned my passion for art and music.
+The old layout placed far too much emphasis on my tech skills, while barely mentioning my passion for art and music.
-While I love the tech skills I have, and while I see coding/configuring (well it's all configuration-as-code these days, so I guess I can just say 'coding' now) can be a creative outlet and mode of expression in some ways, I often feel much more connected and free spending time at the piano or with a pen and paper than I have coding, which can often be a means to more practical ends.
+I love the tech skills I have aquired over the years, and while I coding/configuring (well it's all configuration-as-code these days, so I guess I can just say 'coding' now) can be a creative outlet and mode of expression in some ways, I often feel more integrated and free when I am spending time at the piano or with a pen and paper, where coding can often feel like a means to more external, practical ends.

 So I really liked the idea of what you see on my homepage now, but I quickly ran into problems trying to apply it to my site with hugo.
 I recently spent a few weeks working on my web-chops, so I had some fresh html/CSS/JS skills I was eager to apply.
-And ironically Hugo, the static site building that got me off the ground quickly with a site was now getting in the way.
+And as it often ironically goes, [Hugo](https://gohugo.io/), the tool that got me off the ground quickly with a site, was now getting in the way.
 In order to add serious customization to hugo, I would have to learn the go templating syntax and potentially some golang too.
-I thought that might stretch my learning-applying loop a bit too much, so I went with another option instead...
+I thought that might stretch my "learning new things-applying those things" loop way too wide, so I went with another option instead...

 ### Pelican to the rescue

 I took a look at the current options for static site generation that Python has to offer and settled on [Pelican](https://blog.getpelican.com/).
-With this I would only have the jinja2 templating syntax to grapple with, something I had much more familiarity with.
+With this I would only have the [jinja2](https://jinja.palletsprojects.com/) templating syntax to grapple with, something I had much more familiarity with.
 And of course if I required any further customization (and I quickly found out *I would*), Pelican provides "sky's the limit" customization via their plugin interface, so with 11 years of on and off Python experience,